Computers in Business

 Risk, Information and Insurance

-You'll examine individual decision-making under conditions of risk and uncertainty, and investigate the effectiveness of insurance as a means of controlling risk.
-You will have 11 one-hour lectures and two two-hour tutorials.
+This module examines individual decision-making under conditions of risk and uncertainty, and investigates the effectiveness of insurance as a means of controlling risk.

 Risk Management Processes